How to Make Egg Muffins Using Leftovers is a simple way to use leftovers and turn them into a new meal that your family will love.

-Since you clicked on a recipe for homemade egg muffins, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 23,000 like-minded souls.
+Since you clicked on a recipe for how to make egg muffins, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 43,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

 1) Any leftover diced vegetables you have, such as red peppers, green peppers, onions, peas, zucchini, or tomatoes.

 2) Herbs and spices such as rosemary, garlic powder, basil leaves minced, oregano, or minced sage.
 You can also add diced jalapeños to give it a kick.